CLCA/Central Coast

 II.
 Roll Call, Establish Quorum and Approve Agenda

 III.
-Approve minutes from February 2025 Board Meeting
+Approve minutes from April 2025 Board Meeting

 IV.
 Reviewed these items: